 What will you submit and how do we judge?

-We will provide a clear set of guidelines in the close future.
-However, in general we want to keep the effort for all participants to a a minimum, while maximising the fun to be part of the competition.
+In general, we want to keep the effort for all participants to a a minimum, while maximising the fun to be part of the competition.
 We are looking for highly creative ideas over performance.

 Submissions will be evaluated by our expert panel (Benjamin Schrauwen, Herbert Jaeger, Susan Stepney).
 Creativity will be the main focus of the evaluation criteria.